AGNORT/Detailed-results-for-STDRP-DC/README.md

-This is a repository for storing the detailed results for the paper named "Synchronized truck-drone routing problem for data collection".
+This is a repository for storing the detailed results for the paper named "Synchronized truck-drone routing problem with data collection".